GNOME/totem/DEBUGGING.md

 flatpak install --user https://flathub.org/beta-repo/appstream/org.gnome.Totem.Devel.flatpakref
 ```

-If the problem still happens in the "Videos Preview" application, then
+If the problem still happens in the "Totem Preview" application, then
 feel free to file an issue, and mention that you tested this version of
 the application.